 Registration: Registration is now open.
 Registration starts by calling Jack’s Diving Locker 808-329-7585 or 800-345-4807 to make a reservation.
-Space is limited, so please make reservations early.
 Please click here for camp registration FORMS.
-Print, sign, scan and email forms to email@example.com or bring completed forms to orientation.
+Please print, sign, scan and email forms to email@example.com or bring completed forms to Jack’s ASAP.

 Cancellation Policy: Any cancellations during the final 7 days prior to the camp will result in full charge for the camp.

 New Camper Orientation: Parents, please schedule an on-site orientation with Camp Director prior to camp start date and bring completed forms.
 For travelers who can’t make these arrangements, a phone appointment will be set up and you can email us the completed forms to firstname.lastname@example.org.

 Campers Bring: Lunch, snacks, reusable water bottle, hat, reef-safe sunscreen, rashguard, swimsuit, towel, and change of clothes/jacket.
 Bring mask/snorkel/fins if you have your own.

 Discount: Campers receive a 10% discount on merchandise in our retail showroom.